 SPAN is a scenario-based method for measuring portfolio risk.

-Calculates worst possible loss portfolio might incur over a specified time period (one trading day)
+Calculates worst possible loss portfolio might incur over a specified time period (one trading day).

-Risk-array value = result of computation for each risk scenario; risk array = a set of risk array values that indicate how a particular contract will gain or lose value under various conditions.
+Risk-array value = result of computation for each risk scenario.
+Risk array = a set of risk array values that indicate how a particular contract will gain or lose value under various conditions.

 SPAN is a scenario-based approach with full valuation